 Content creators can now measure video metrics like Estimated Time Watched.
 This algorithm update has helped improve the overall content quality and engagements rate on YouTube.
 The goal is to nudge creators to make great content that encourages viewers to stick around.

 So how do you improve overall content quality and drive engagement?
-An excellent place to start is by using an online video maker that offers a massive catalog of creative assets and supports you need to power your content marketing strategy.
+An excellent place to start is by using a video maker that offers a massive catalog of creative assets and supports you need to power your content marketing strategy.

 TikTok and YouTube support social interactions between users all over the world.
 Businesses, marketers, influencers, and brands aren’t left out.
 YouTube and TikTok offer valuable features to help drive their business to the next level.
 Let’s take a deeper look into the difference between TikTok and YouTube in driving social connectivity and assisting companies in thriving.